AdobeDocs/release-notes.en/current.md

     _New features in Assets_

-  * Experience Manager Dynamic Media now provides the flexibility to [configure one alias account](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/dynamicmedia/dm-alias-account.html?lang=en) in the user interface, thus ensuring out-of-the-box Dynamic Media URLs and Viewer Embed code are updated.
-This update positively impacts SEO, to reflect updates made to your business context, such as rebranding.
+  * Experience Manager Dynamic Media now provides the flexibility to [configure one alias account](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/dynamicmedia/dm-alias-account.html?lang=en) in the user interface, thus ensuring out-of-the-box [!UICONTROL Dynamic Media] URLs and Viewer Embed code are updated.
+This update positively impacts SEO to reflect updates made to your business context, such as rebranding.
   * You can now use the Experience Manager Assets user interface to:
     * Configure the [detection of duplicate assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/manage-digital-assets.html?lang=en#detect-duplicate-assets) in a repository.
     * Configure [adding digital watermarks](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/watermark-assets.html?lang=en) to images.